File cabinets show on a laptop screen. Image courtesy of Adobe Stock photos.

 The Business Challenge

 Currently, many organizations have an existing physical records system that may involve an Access database, Excel spreadsheet, or a third-party stand-alone system.
 These likely haven’t been enhanced for years and are costly and awkward to maintain.
-Frustrations arise for records managers around findability when needing to locate or circulate items.
+Frustrations arise for records managers around findability when needing to manage, locate or circulate physical items.
 And the reality with physical records that have been filed away into an inaccessible system is that they tend to be forgotten and their full business value is negated.

 Collabspace allows users to manage their electronic and physical records from one place.
 For records managers, this means a centralized file plan, retention policies, access controls, and disposition approvals consistent for both electronic and physical content.
 For other end users, this is about findability: internet-like searching of the information to make locating and circulating physical items as quick and simple as possible.

 We've already provided a demo showing how on-premise solution, Collabware CLM, provides unified search and integration of organizations' physical items file plans, retention policies, and disposition approvals.
 Now let's cover the physical record management features available in the Cloud with Collabspace Continuum.

 With a solution like Collabspace, users have access to a visual representation of their physical records.
 Record managers can replicate physical record storage locations that exist in the real world and compile records and locations into a physical records library.
 The physical records library has a tree-like navigation structure allowing for a very fine level of detail, demonstrated in the image below: